 - Client doesn’t know what is relevant to their audience

-- Client needs a solution
+- The client needs a solution

 - Client wants me to review their article